Gunmen Kill 10 in Fresh Attack on Kaduna Community

 The attack came three days after 17 people were killed in similar incident on Sunday in Angwan Wakili, also in Zangon Kataf LGA.

-He called on the government to deploy more security personnel in the area to arrest the persistent attacks on innocent people.
+He called on the government to deploy more security personnel to the area to arrest the persistent attacks on innocent people.

 He said the people of the area had lost confidence in the military following the persistent attacks.

-“We have just discovered that the military that are sent to protect us are not protecting us, rather they are supervising the killings of our people.
+“We have just discovered that the military that are sent to protect us are not protecting us, rather they are supervising the killings of our people,” Ache alleged.

-“Even when our boys from neighbouring communities made effort to come and repel the attackers, the military stopped them, until when the attackers left before they were allowed into the community,” he alleged.
+He alleged further that, “Even when our boys from neighbouring communities made effort to come and repel the attackers, the military stopped them, until when the attackers left before they were allowed into the community.”

-Mohammed Jalige, the spokesperson of the Kaduna State Police Command, could not be reached as his telephone was switched off when contacted.
+Spokesperson of the Kaduna state police command, Mohammed Jalige, could not be reached as his telephone was switched off when contacted.